Shows Denny Nesbitt, Career Coach

 And my personal stuff

-I live on the South Coast of NSW about an hour and a bit south of Sydney.
+I am mum to two amazing boys and wife to a pretty awesome guy.
+I live on the Illawarra Coast of NSW about an hour and a bit south of Sydney.
 We made the move after deciding the Sydney rat race and high cost of living was not serving us as a family or allowing us to meet our personal ambitions.
-So when I am not coaching I am hanging out with friends in this wonderful community I find myself in and building sandcastles on the beach with my boys.
+So when I am not coaching I am hanging out with friends in this wonderful community I find myself in and running after my golden retriever on the beach.

 I believe that kindness is an under-rated quality, a to-do list can be a girl’s best friend as long as she’s not a slave to it and that it’s ok to not be the life and soul of a party.
 Now that I’ve reached my forties I am finally comfortable with the fact that I’m an introvert who, oddly enough loves karaoke but is not good at sport and can’t bake.
 And whilst, I don’t have all the answers and my life feels messy most days, I am getting better at accepting myself for who I am and honouring those things that I value.